-Project Description.
-This project would implement best management practices to reduce flood and debris flow potential following wildfires.
-For fires on federal lands this would include working and implementing recommendations from the

-Burned Area Emergency Response Team (BAER).
+Project Description, This project would implement best management practices to reduce flood and debris flow potential following wildfires.
+This includes education for private property owners on slope stabilization techniques and techniques for revegetation of burned areas.
+For fires on federal lands this could include working and implementing recommendations from the Burned Area Emergency Response Team (BAER), where applicable.